About Us!

 Board Member

-Nicky (they/them) founded the legal services program at the Hugh Lane Wellness Foundation to provide civil legal aid for low-income LGBTQ+ and HIV+ people in Southwestern Pennsylvania.
-They work to improve social determinants of health by addressing the unique legal challenges these communities face.
+Nicky (they/them) works to improve social determinants of health by addressing the unique legal challenges these communities face.
 They also serve as a regional resource for LGBTQ+ jurisprudence and advocacy.
 In addition to their legal advocacy work, Nicky leverages their platform to promote diversity and inclusivity within the legal profession.
 In their free time, Nicky enjoys exploring nature, cooking for friends, and hands-on crafting projects.

 Sara Luby